Tom Borrill's Blue Ribbon Apple Pie

 Storing:

 The best storage is to place the pie in a cake dome and leave on your counter.
 Refrigerating will toughen the crust.
-Covering the pie tightly with foil or plastic wrap can remove the crispness.
+Covering the pie tightly with foil or plastic wrap can make the crust soggy.
 If you don't have a pie or cake dome, you can invert a large bowl over the pie.
 It will last on your counter 3 days (though we've gone as long as 5 without issues).
 You can probably get a couple more days out of it if you refrigerate the cut pie after two days on the counter.

 The Process In Pictures: